jrem94/sign-up-page/README.md

 # sign-up-page
-This is a simple event sign-ip page.
+This is a simple event sign-up page.